Find Cheap Life Insurance Quotes in Your Area

 Insurance companies vary greatly on how they classify high risk.
 Once classified as a high risk to insure, you may be subject to higher rates.
 Therefore, to find the best affordable life insurance, we recommend getting quotes from a variety of insurers.

 How does being classified as high-risk affect life insurance?

 The status of being a high risk to insure can have some effects on the cost of a life insurance policy.
-You may also encounter limited coverage options with regards to the size of the policy available, as some insurers will deny applications for specific types of risk.
-For example, if you are a senior above the age of 81, then many insurers will not offer coverage unless you have no health issues.
+You may also encounter limited coverage options with regards to the size of the policy available, as some insurers deny applications for specific types of risk.
+For example, if you are a senior older than 81 years old, then many insurers will not offer coverage unless you have no health issues.

 Finally, being classified as a high risk can change the types of policies that are available for you to purchase.
 For example, if you are placed into one of the highest-risk categories, then AIG only offers permanent life insurance policies.
 But, for all other health classes, both term and whole life policies are available.

-The largest difference between high-risk life insurance and normal life insurance will be in the cost of coverage.
+The greatest difference between high-risk life insurance and normal life insurance comes in the cost of coverage.
 If you are classified as high-risk, then the insurer's projected life expectancy for you will be shorter.
-Therefore, you will pose a larger financial risk to the insurance company since it will need to pay out the death benefit sooner than it would for a person without high-risk factors.
+Therefore, you pose a greater financial risk to the insurance company since it may need to pay out the death benefit sooner than it would for a person without high-risk factors.